richardbradt/cloud_computing/README.md

 Lab 5 - Escape a Container.
 Write up for basic examples for Docker container escape.
 * Abusing Docker's default root user
 * Abusing cgroup's notify_on_release functionality

+Lab 6 - Create a Service Spanning Multiple Containers
+* Initialize a Docker Postgres database container
+* Create a web service that connects to the database and updates path counts